 The great majority of trees and shrubs described here are flowering plants – that is, they belong to a large natural group in the kingdom, believe to have descended from a single ancestor that first appeared at some time during the Age of Dinosaurs, perhaps around 140 million years ago.
 The term angiosperms is also used for the flowering plants by biologists.
 They are characterized by having seeds fully enclosed in a fruit and by possession of flowers, which appear to have co-evolved with the insects that in most cases are required to pollinate them.
 There are at least 300,000 species of flowering plants in the world, of which more than half are likely to be trees or shrubs.

-But trees and shrubs include one other major group of plants, namely the conifers.
+But trees and shrubs include one other major group of plants, namely the conifers (such as the Colorado Blue Spruce).
 These comprise only about 600 present-day species, but some of those species form vast forests in far northern regions.
 Conifers are characterized by having their seeds sitting on the scales of cones, and their pollen is also borne in small sacs on the scales of other smaller cones, not in flowers.
 Their evolutionary history goes further back than flowering plants, to around 180 million years ago.

 Some very interesting plant groups may also be included in a broad definition of trees and shrubs.
 Among the oldest are the tree ferns, arguably no proper trees or shrubs, but in contrast the ginko is without doubt a tree.
 The single species Ginko biloba is the sole survivor of a more diverse group that first appears in the fossil record almost 250 million years ago.
 It was traditionally grouped with the conifers but is now known to have branched off before these evolved their present characteristics.